tschumann/sandbot/sandbot/readme.txt

 == Usage ==

-addbot		Add a bot to the server
+addbot			Add a bot to the server botskill [1-5]	Set the bot skill level waypoint add	Add a waypoint waypoint delete	Delete a waypoint waypoint save	Write waypoints to file waypoint info	Print what type of waypoint a waypoint is

 == Frequently Asked Questions ==